sagemath/sagewiki_to_gh-2022-10-10/days23/fmpq_poly.md

 [Sebastian, Tuesday before lunch, 2pm]

 I'm done - apart from testing! - with all the basic non-arithmetic functions now.
 After lunch I'll work on addition and multiplication.

+[Sebastian, Tuesday night, 0:30am]

+9) Testing

+Lots of things done.
+Testing for all the non-arithmetic function implemented so far.

+10) Arithmetic functionality

+Addition is almost done, still needs testing.
+(Implement an "obviously" correct naive method, then compare the answers.)

+11) TODO in fmpz_vec

+Implement is_zero